alanng10/class-lang/Docue/Article/Sande/a.md

 Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
 The IntType is the Type that Int represents.
 Var that is declared with ArrayIntTypeName is allocated space for the array of int anys with the IntType.
-The vars hold ref values that are memory indexes of the allocated arrays.
+The var holds ref value that is memory index of the allocated array.
+The var Type is 64 bits IntType.
-The vars cannot be assigned to.
+The var cannot be assigned to.

 Struct vars, glob vars and local vars that are arrays, are 1 dimensional arrays.